bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:17:59

 Right.
-Right.
-Yeah.
-So to recap, we're only talking about making the funding output paid to Taproot and 'PTLCs' is future music right now.
+So to recap, we're only talking about making the funding output paid to Taproot and PTLCs is future music right now.

-## Potential updates for the gossip protocol: Gossip 1.5 or Gossip 2.0
+## Potential updates for the gossip protocol

 Mark Erhardt: 00:18:11